Snaps

 Snaps drinking in Sweden, early 20th century.

 In the Nordic countries, especially Denmark and Sweden, but not in Iceland, snaps (pronounced /sv/, snapsi), among many nicknames, is a small shot of a strong alcoholic beverage taken during the course of a meal.

 In Denmark, a snaps will always be akvavit, although there are many varieties of it.
-In Sweden, snaps is a more general term for any small amount of "liquor"; although usually brännvin, it may also be other spirits, such as vodka, bitters/bitter liqueurs, whisky or brandy etc. In Norway, a more common name is the synonym dram (from the unit of the same name).
-One of Finland's strongest alcohol drinks served as snaps is Marskin ryyppy, named after Marshal C. G. E. Mannerheim.
+In Sweden, snaps is a more general term for any small amount of "liquor"; although usually brännvin, it may also be other spirits, such as vodka, bitters/bitter liqueurs, whisky or brandy, etc. In Norway, a more common name is dram (from the unit of the same name).
+In Finland, one of the country's strongest alcoholic drinks, served as snaps, is Marskin ryyppy, named after Marshal C. G. E. Mannerheim.

 The word "snaps" also has the same meaning as German Schnapps (/de/), in the sense of "any strong alcoholic drink".

 Culture

 Snaps shanties

 Swedes, Danes and Swedish-speaking Finns have a tradition of singing songs, called snapsvisor ("snaps shanties"), before drinking snaps.
 These songs are typically odes to the joys of drinking snaps.
 They may praise the flavour of snaps or express a craving for it.